kubevirt/common-templates/templates/README.md

     # "baked" and not linked to any template.
     vm.cnv.io/template: windows

-    # This optional label will link the VM to a template
+    # This optional label will link the VM to the namespace
-    # namespace that was used to create it.
+    # of a template that was used to create it.
     # If this label is not defined, the template is
     # expected to belong to the same namespace as the VM.
     vm.cnv.io/template-namespace: openshift